 Portfolio Review for Prior Learning Credits

 By assembling documentation of your prior learning into a written portfolio, you can earn undergraduate or graduate credit for that learning.
-If you want to take this path, you’ll enroll in our Prior Learning Assessment for Academic Credit class (PLS 321) to investigate what prior learning experiences can lead to credit and learn how to present that experience in a portfolio.
-Once your portfolio is complete, University of Mary departmental faculty will evaluate it and determine credit awards.
+To pursue this path, enroll in our Prior Learning Assessment for Academic Credit class (PLS 321) to investigate what prior learning experiences can lead to credit and learn how to present that experience in a portfolio.
+Once your portfolio is complete, the University of Mary departmental faculty will evaluate it and determine credit awards.

 To learn more about the PLA process, contact our admissions office today at 701-355-8030 or enroll@umary.edu.